 As UF Online works to serve online students, we collaborate and join with existing student activities and events whenever possible.
-This past year, UF Online collaborated with the CALS/MCB department to facilitate working dinners during their on-campus Lab Bootcamps.
+This past year, UF Online collaborated with the CALS/MCB department to facilitate working dinners during their oncampus Lab Bootcamps.
 UF Online introduced students to the Plaza and sought feedback on resources they needed and hoped to see in the virtual campus.
 Based on student responses, the collaboration with the Career Resource Center was strengthened, as evidenced by the development of Virtual Career Fairs and Career workshops.
 This helped to keep all UF Online students informed of the Career Resource Center's virtual resources.
-UF Online also partnered with UF Admissions to engage high school guidance counselors at the High School Guidance Counselor Breakfasts (September 2016) and with prospective students and their families at the campus admissions welcome events for admitted students and their families, Florida Days (May 2017).
-Florida Days are campus-wide events that welcome newly admitted students to campus to learn more about UF as they make their final enrollment decisions.
+UF Online also partnered with UF Admissions to engage high school guidance counselors at the High School Guidance Counselor Breakfasts (September 2016) and with prospective students and their families at the campus admissions welcome events for admitted students to campus to learn more about UF as they make their final enrollment decisions.
 Presentations at Florida Days by UF Online staff helped to better inform students and their families about UF Online and the PaCE Program.